stefam/ghactions-aws-ecr-ecs-fargate/README.md

 3. Login docker to the aws container registry: \
 `aws ecr get-login-password --region {region} | docker login --username AWS --password-stdin {aws_account_id}.dkr.ecr.{region}.amazonaws.com`

-# This section shows how to build and push the images manually
+# This section shows how to build, tag and push the images manually

-## Build, Tag and Push images
+## Build images
 We can build our images using docker compose: \
 `docker compose build`